fischerscode/IntelMausiEthernet-WOL/README.md

 Fork from IntelMausiEthernet with WOL functionality after complete shutdown. https://github.com/Mieze/IntelMausiEthernet

+WOL is enabled by default.
-To enable WOL just add the bootargument "-mausi_wol".
+To disable WOL just add the bootargument "-mausi_no_wol".

 This only works as a replacement for IntelMausiEthernet.kext.
 Please make a backup EFI folder on a thumbdrive bevore you try IntelMausiEthernet-WOL.kext.